dudi938/basic-monitoring-lab/README.md

 # Basic Monitoring
-Lab: Basic monitoring using Docker containers
+Lab: Basic monitoring using Grafana, Graphite and Collectd with Docker containers

 ---